-Monday at 3:30 p.m. in Bldg.
-405 on the Fort Myer portion of JBM-HH, Community Activities Center.

-At these open forums, ideas for classes, trips, and other activities are discussed.
-Call 703-696-3470 and visit www.jbmhhmwr. com for more information.
+BOSS holds a meeting every month in Bldg.
+405 on the Fort Myer portion of JBM-HH, at the Community Activities Center.
+At these meetings, open forums, ideas for classes, trips, and other activities are discussed.
+Call 703-696-3471/3469 for more information.